 Top Engineering Universities Abroad

-From popular study abroad destinations such as the UK, USA to Switzerland, there are numerous engineering universities.
+From popular study abroad destinations such as the UK, and USA to Switzerland, there are numerous engineering universities.
 Here are the top 10 engineering universities with QS world rankings 2022:

 |Engineering College||QS World University Rankings (2022)|